SamuGG/repository-template/doc/getting-started.md

 - [Makefile](https://makefiletutorial.com) support
 - [Bun](https://bun.sh)

-## 1. Start a new repository
+## 1. Create a new repository

-Create a new local directory and initialize git with this template and one single _'initial commit'_
+Create a new local directory and initialize git with this template squashed in one single _'initial commit'_

 <!-- cSpell:disable -->
 ```sh